wp-plugins/strong-testimonials/readme.txt

 = What's New =
-Some of the latest features:

-* A better widget!
+* Both the widget and the cycle shortcode can
-  1. Showing an **excerpt** of a testimonial, the entire content, or up to a certain length;
+  1. show an **excerpt** of a testimonial, the entire content, or up to a certain length;
-  1. a "Read more" link to the full testimonial or another page;
+  1. show a "Read more" link to the full testimonial or another page;
-  1. options to show the title, the featured image, and the client information or not.
+  1. show the title, the featured image, and the client information.

+* The widget also
-	1. Multiple widgets on a page, each with their own cycle settings.
+	1. can have multiple widgets on a page, each with their own cycle settings;
-	1. Improved slide element handling and container spacing that increases overall compatibility.
+	1. has better slide element handling and container spacing for improved compatibility.

-* A better cycle shortcode!
-  1. Showing an **excerpt** of a testimonial, the entire content, or up to a certain length;
-  1. a "Read more" link to the full testimonial or another page;
-  1. options to show the title, the featured image, and the client information or not.

-* Skip loading the included stylesheets if you want to style it from the ground up.
+* You can skip loading the included stylesheets if you want to style it from the ground up.

 * Improved theme compatibility (YMMV).
 Tested in many popular themes including the [problematic](http://chrislema.com/wordpress-obesity/) [Avada](http://www.fklein.info/2013/05/overloaded-theme-problems/).